sybrew/the-seo-framework/readme.txt

 		* **Added:**
 			* `tsf-interactive` now triggers on `document.body`.
 				* We required this to register the "Are you sure" script as late as possible, where all other scripts are sequenced before this point.
+				* Unfortunately, we still don't honor this correctly since we debounce some interactions.
+					* TODO remove the debouncers?--it's 10ms...
 			* `tsf-gutenberg-onsave-completed` now triggers on `document`.
 		* **Changed:**
 			* `tsf-gutenberg-saved-document` no longer supplies a second parameter for the event type.
 Instead, you can now find it in `event.detail.savedType`.